bd-j/forcepho/docs/configuration.md

 # Configuration File

-Many options and behavior of |Codename| are controlled by a configuration file, which is in yaml format.
+Many options and behavior of Forcepho are controlled by a configuration file, which is in yaml format.
 Here we give an example configuration file with descriptions of each parameter.